Click on the link to enlarge it.

 This is the promise God gave me when I had prayed about whether or not I should go on a backpacking trip to Mt.
 Eliza in Tasmania’s remote Southwest National Park in order to capture a panoramic shot of Lake Pedder at sunset.
 I would be camped totally alone on the summit, atop of a very exposed alpine plateau, far away from the nearest person.

-A week and a half prior to this trip, one of my friends and his hiking companion had to be helicoptered out of the nearby Arthur Plains due to the rising rivers after persistent heavy rain, snow and 100 kph (65 mph) winds on the southwest ranges hemmed them in.
-(This friend happened to be a former SES (State Emergency Service) mountaineer who used to perform mountain rescues instead of needing to be rescued.
+A week and a half prior to this trip, one of my friends and his hiking companion had to be helicoptered out of the nearby Arthur Plains due to the rising rivers after persistent heavy rain, snow and 100 kph (65 mph) winds on the southwest ranges, which hemmed them in.
+(My friend, John Zeckendorf happened to be a former SES (State Emergency Service) mountaineer who used to perform mountain rescues instead of needing to be rescued.
 He’s also climbing up Mt.
 Everest as I write this.)